This post may contain affiliate links. Please read our disclosure policy.

 Pie crust and other pastry dough become crispy and flaky in the oven when there are cold pieces of butter, or another solid fat, that expand in the oven heat.
 If they're warm when they go into the oven, they'll just melt without expanding.

-I like to bake this gluten free pie until the filling is completely set, so it slices very cleanly.
+I prefer to bake this pie until the filling is completely set, so it slices very cleanly.
 If you'd rather have a pie with filling that melts out of the slice a bit, reduce the cooking time by about 10 minutes.

 For completely set pie filling, it will resist being pressed in the center when it's done.
 For a softer filling that's still fully baked, it's done when the filling still jiggles slowly when shaken gently from side to side.